 - Ductility of material (One softer than the other), and

 - Cohesive attraction

-Upon compressing one metal surface over another, they merge at contact zone.
-The contact zone is the highest force points.
-When this compressive forces are large enough, friction is created and the pressure in the contact zone is also increased.
-The energy generated by this friction and pressure, cause adhesion between the two surfaces, welding the two materials together and plastically deforming them.
-The protruding points if available in any one of the surfaces can easily penetrate the surface oxide layer of the opposing material, causing damage to metal beneath.
+Upon compressing one metal surface over another, they merge at the contact zone.
+The contact zone is the highest force point.
+When these compressive forces are large enough, friction is created and the pressure in the contact zone is also increased.
+The energy generated by this friction and pressure, causes adhesion between the two surfaces, welding the two materials together and plastically deforming them.
+The protruding points if available on any one of the surfaces can easily penetrate the surface oxide layer of the opposing material, causing damage to the metal beneath.